nzo66/LiveTv/README.md

 - **DLHD (daddylivehd)** → Includes **all 24/7 channels** plus **live events** (sports, shows, etc.).
 - **VAVOO** → Includes **channels from all around the world**, covering multiple countries and genres.

-  The DLHD playlist can be used directly on VLC, even without a proxy

 ---

 # Usage Instructions